 Criteria Explanation Commentary Orientation of data in relation to geological structure • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type Drilling was orientated to cross the mineralisation trend at moderate to high angles.
-The use of orientated core allows estimates of the true width and orientation of the mineralisation to be made. • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced sampling bias, this should be assessed and reported if material No sample bias due to drilling orientation is known.
+The use of orientated core allows estimates of the true width and orientation of the mineralisation to be made.
+In the case of the hole for metallurgical sample, however, drilling was orientated to drill sub-parallel to mineralisation to maximise sample of the mineralisation to provide the largest sample possible for metallurgical test work. • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced sampling bias, this should be assessed and reported if material No sample bias due to drilling orientation is known.
 The structural controls on mineralisation is considered well understood and consistent.
 Sample security • The measures taken to ensure sample security Sample chain of custody has been managed by the employees of Sky Metals who commissioned the drilling and transport samples from the drilling rig to assay laboratory.
 All samples are bagged in tied numbered calico bags, grouped into larger tied polyweave bags, or placed in a stillage box and transported to ALS in Orange by SKY personnel.
 All sample submissions are documented via ALS tracking system and all assays are reported via email.
 Sample pulps are returned to site and stored for an appropriate length of time (minimum 3 years).
 The Company has in place protocols to ensure data security.
 Audits or reviews • The results of any audits or reviews of sampling techniques and data The Company does not routinely have external consultants verify exploration data until resource estimation procedures are deemed necessary.

-Section 2 Reporting of Exploration Results - DORADILLA PROJECT (Criteria listed in the preceding section also apply to this section)
+Section 2 Reporting of Exploration Results - DORADILLA PROJECT

+(Criteria listed in the preceding section also apply to this section)